 you with easy options for making good choices when

 tubes, pipes, or rods, is our number one goal.

-You can build according to a set of plans detailed below or you can design a
+You can build a chime set using the plans detailed below or you can design a

 chime set specific to your personality and style.

 budget.
 Avoid the common mistakes often found in

 commercial chimes and you can easily construct a great sounding set of tubular bell chimes.

 If you know what you want and just

 need dimensions and patterns, see Quick-Start below.